Azure/mlops-v2/QUICKSTART.md

 ## Setting Variables
 ---

+>Right now there's just a deployment from 'main' and therefore only production artifacts are deployed.

-For a quickstart, the only variables needed to be set are in 'config-infra-dev.yml'(in the root of the repo):
+For a quickstart, the only variables needed to be set are in 'config-infra-prod.yml'(in the root of the repo):
 * If your location (Azure Region) is different from 'westus' then you'll have to adjust it to the desired one p.ex. 'westus2', 'northerneurope'.
 * the function of 'namespace' is to make all your artifacts, that you're going to deploy, unique.
 Since there's going to be a Storage Account deployed, it has to adhere to the naming limitations of these (3-24 characters, all lowercase letters or numbers)
 * as of now, the 'ado_service_connection_rg:Azure-ARM-dev' needs to have contributor permission subscription wide, since there's a resource groups being created, which contains the artifacts for the Machine Learning Workspace (Storage Account, Key Vault, Application Insights, Container Registry).
 You then have to create a service connection in your ADO project, which has the same name ' or adjust it here accordingly.